 Cavities occur when the hard outer surface of our teeth – the enamel – is worn away by plaque.
 It’s a process that progresses over time.

 - It all begins with the bacteria that are naturally present in our mouths.
 Bacteria naturally adheres to the tooth surface on a daily basis.
-This layer of bacteria is called plaque and it thrives on the sugars we consume.
+This layer of bacteria is called plaque.
 While plaque can be removed by tooth brushing and flossing, it’s often hard to reach every nook and cranny in our mouths.
-Plaque that remains on teeth hardens over time, becoming much more difficult to remove
+Plaque that remains on teeth hardens over time, becoming tartar, which requires professional cleanings to remove

-- Hardened plaque contains acids that can damage the enamel of our teeth by removing minerals and causing small fissures to form.
+- Plaque that is left on the teeth consumes the sugars we eat.
+Carbohydrates also break down into simple sugars and feed plaque.
+Acid is the by-product of plaque as it consumes sugar.
+Acid breaks down the tooth enamel by removing minerals and causing small fissures to form.
 This is the first stage of a cavity.
 Now that the protective coating of the outer tooth has been breached, the bacteria and acids can reach the inner portion – the dentin – which is softer and less resistant

 - As tooth decay progresses, the bacteria and acids move toward the centre of your tooth – the soft pulp at the root which houses your tooth’s nerves and blood vessels.
 At this stage, painful symptoms will begin to present themselves.
 Your body may also begin to respond in order to fight the infection, resulting in an abscess.